Everything You Need to Know about Social Media in 2022: Part Two

 - Artificial intelligence is here to stay.
 LinkedIn has referenced artificial intelligence as a goal they’d like to implement into their 2022 plan.
 Stay up-to-date with potential artificial intelligence features LinkedIn develops as we move into the new year.

 - Create content that performs well on LinkedIn.
 As we know, this site is an opportunity to build valuable B2B connections.
 More than 50% of all social traffic comes from LinkedIn.
 Here are some tips and tricks for content that performs best on LinkedIn.

 - If you have a blog, use LinkedIn to maximize traffic to your website, include a descriptive caption that teases the reader.

 - Engage with other businesses and share their content.
 Though LinkedIn can be a place to celebrate your accomplishments and celebrate others.
 Sharing others' content shows viewers that you don't use LinkedIn as your portfolio.

 - Consider using video in your LinkedIn strategy to engage your audience better.
 More and more, social media audiences prefer intriguing visuals.

 Creating a comprehensive social media plan for 2022 is vital.
-If you haven’t already created the accounts necessary for your business, now is your time.
+If you haven’t already created the accounts necessary for your business, now's the time.
 Make it a goal to build brand awareness, get to know our target audiences, and map out your next steps in the upcoming year.
 Familiarize yourself with your analytics and pivot in the direction that seems to be working best for you.
-Plan ahead but also, plan as you go.
+Plan ahead, but also plan as you go.
 You got this.

 Did you get ahead of yourself and miss Part One?
-No worries, check it out here!
+No worries, you can check it out here!